Endometrial cancer starts in the layer of cells that form the lining of the womb, called the endometrium. It is a cancer of the womb, or uterus.

 The side effects depend on the specific medication.

 Doctors usually recommend hormone treatment for people with advanced endometrial cancer and also provide chemotherapy.

 Doctors do not know what causes endometrial cancer.

 Cancer occurs when genetic changes cause cells to start growing uncontrollably instead of dying at the expected stage of their life cycles.

-Research into the cause of these genetic changes is ongoing, but health experts know that several factors may increase the risk of developing cancer.
+Research into the cause of these genetic changes is ongoing, but health experts know that

 The risk is greater for those who: